brasenxu/brasenxu/README.md

 <h1 align="center">Good morning, this is Brasen Xu</h1>
 <h3 align="center">... or good afternoon, good evening, etc.</h3>

-I am a first year Computer Science co-op student at the University of Waterloo!
+I am a second year Computer Science co-op student at the University of Waterloo!
 I enjoy programming, developing, and learning new skills.
-The only things hindering me are the fact that there is only 24 hours in a day, and the mountains of calculus homework I still need to complete.
+The only things hindering me are the fact that there is only 24 hours in a day, and the mountains of combinatorics homework I still need to complete.
-I hope that one day I will be able to live in a world free of calculus exams, but alas, that day has still not come.
+I hope that one day I will be able to live in a world free of combinatorics exams, but alas, that day has still not come.

 <a href="https://linkedin.com/in/brasenxu"><img align="center" src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white"/></a>